alexmanrique/blog/_posts/2024-06-22-code-review-lessons.md

 At that time, I had around 3 years of experience, and the people in that room had 10 more years of experience than I did.
 You could say I had some experience, but compared to my colleagues, I was still quite junior.
 So, as soon as the session started, one of my colleagues said to me in a rather ironic and sarcastic tone, "You couldn’t have done it worse."

 At that moment, it felt like a punch in the gut because I wasn't used to receiving criticism of my work, and I took it personally.
-The class had a lot of room for improvement in terms of readability, single responsibility, and a few other things, haha.
+The class had a lot of room for improvement in terms of readability, single responsibility, and a few other things.

 Over time, though, I came to understand the value of that criticism in helping me improve how I develop code.
 Now, whenever I look at a class, I always think, how could this be improved?
 Could this class be made more readable somehow?
 Those sessions definitely helped me improve and do a better job.